futel/dialplan-functions/testplan/tests.md

 outgoing operator tests
 - notes
   - enter 0 to navigate to operator from first menu
+  - the real operators are really called
+    - I hang up as soon as I know the callerid if I don't have to know more
+    - I answer quickly for tests that need an operator
+    - I enlist someone else or use 2 phones for tests that need several callers or operators
 - calling operator plays intro, then music while operators are called
 - calling operator dials all operators
 - answering operator call plays operator menu